onnela-lab/Beiwe-Analysis/README.md

 * **`Datetime`**, a string containing a universal format for date and time.
 For now, it's a **`POSIXct`** object, but this may change.
 * **`Person`**, a string containing an ID for the subject at hand.

 The goal of preprocessing with raw Beiwe data or collaborator is to convert it to processed data.
+For now, all preprocessed data is small enough to be loaded into working memory.

 ## Processing
-Processing
+Even after preprocessing, most analyses require basic steps before creating plots or performing statistical analysis.
+For example, plotting may require preprocessed data using several different datasteams, or statistical analysis may require comparing one time with a fixed time lag in the past.
+To avoid errors in these tasks, we list how we do them here.
+Data is called **`processed`** if it is preprocessed, and is the product of the functions specified here.
+The goal is to do as much processing as possible using only these functions.

 ## Outputs
+Once the data is processed, we arrive at the juicy part: plots and statistical analysis.
+These functions take processed data in a specified format as inputs, and highly specific and salient plots as outputs.
+These functions should not contain any processing steps.